We would love to hear from you

 Information and referral

 The Arc Western Wayne County can offer a wide array of information and referral services on topics such as recreational opportunities, summer camps, mental health services and Medicaid eligibility.

 The Arc Western Wayne County, through our After I’m Gone program, offers a series of learning opportunities for family members on such topics as Estate Planning, Financial Planning, Mental Health Services, Person Centered Planning and Self Determination, Social Security and Medicaid and Creative Housing Options.
 For more information, see the 2019-2020 After I’m Gone program brochure.

 We also offer individualized assistance for families to create a plan so that their vision for their family member can be shared with other important family members who will be responsible for care when they are no longer here.
 Contact our office at 734.729.9100 to schedule an appointment with an advocate today!

 The Arc Western Wayne County can offer individual advocacy to assist families through the maze of securing benefits and services for their family member with a disability.
-We can assist with applying for and maintaining benefits from The Social Security Administration, applying for Medicaid and/or other services available through the Michigan Department of Human Services, and in applying for, securing and maintaining appropriate services through the Detroit Wayne Integrated Health Network.
+We can assist with applying for and maintaining benefits from The Social Security Administration, applying for Medicaid and/or other services available through the Michigan Department of Health and Human Services, and in applying for, securing and maintaining appropriate services through the Detroit Wayne Integrated Health Network.

 Contact our office at 734.729.9100 to speak with our Systems Navigator.

 Alternatives to guardianship

 The Arc Western Wayne County, through partnership with The Arc Northwest Wayne County, offers information and assistance with the many alternatives to guardianship available to families who have a member with a disability.The Guardianship Alternatives Information Network (GAIN) program offers training sessions to professionals and families on the importance of investigating alternatives to guardianship for people with disabilities.
 The GAIN program also offers one-on-one help from an attorney in developing and executing appropriate alternatives for each person seeking assistance.

 For additional information, see the Michigan Alliance for Families GAIN program or call 866.365.3231.